The People Behind the Foundation

 Joyce Medina Harper

 Joyce has more than 18 years of experience in the non-profit, education, and philanthropic sectors.
 She graduated from Arizona State University with a degree in Child Development and went on to earn a Master's Degree from Baruch College in Public Administration.
-Most recently, Joyce was the Director of Scholarships and Associate Executive Director of Education at the Arizona Community Foundation.
+Joyce was previously the Director of Scholarships and Associate Executive Director of Education at the Arizona Community Foundation.

 Joyce currently holds the following positions and responsibilities: